Meetings

 Homework will be assigned roughly weekly, typically due on Wednesdays.
 Homework assignments are posted on the website.
 The homeworks will not always have "right answers," but are always aimed at making you think about the central concepts of the course.
 Following are homework policies.

 - Homeworks are submitted in PDF or Jupyter notebook format via Canvas.
-If you handwrite your solution, it must be legible.
+If you handwrite and scan your solution, it must be legible.
 You will lose points for illegible homework.
 Mathematical expressions must be clearly presented with all variables defined.
 If you write it on paper, submit a clear scan or photos collated into a single PDF document.
 Occasionally, you will need to write code to solve some of the homework problems.
 You must submit all source code with your homework.

-- lastname_firstname_hw##.pdf: A single PDF containing your solutions.
+- lastname_firstname_hw##.#.pdf: A single PDF containing your solutions.
 This is the most common mode of submission.

-- lastname_firstname_hw##.ipynb: You may submit your homework as Juypter notebooks, if you wish.
+- lastname_firstname_hw##.#.ipynb: You may submit your homework as Juypter notebooks, if you wish.
 This is especially convenient for problems that require coding.

-- lastname_firstname_hw##.zip: Sometimes you may need to submit a PDF, along with some source code.
+- lastname_firstname_hw##.#.zip: Sometimes you may need to submit a PDF, along with some source code.
 Everything should be zipped into a single file for submission.

 - You are encouraged to discuss the homework with your classmates, but your explanations and derivations must be your own.